jzbrohi/CIT/Day-2.md

 * Web 2.0 was a read and write web.
 The user is able to write on the pages.
 Furthermore, it was technology centric.
 ## Web 3.0
 * Web 3.0, also known as Semantic web, is an open source web.
 Users can custumize the content aaccording to their wish.

+# Types of Websites
+We usually use two types of websites on internet.
+Which are as follows;

+## 1, Static Websites
+Static websites are of the type that remain constant for long periods.
+You can access them from anywhere around the world and the result will be same everywhere.
+These type of websites are not seemed to be attractive and user friendly.

+## 2, Dynamic Websites
+Dynamic websites are of the type that vary from user to user and time to time.
+These websites can be accessed all around the globe and results can be different depanding on the users, their location and type of browser.

+## Static Vs Dynamic Websites
+* Static Websites are same for all users.                  * Dynamic Websites vary from user to user.
+* Static Websites have limited webpaages.                  * Dynamic Websites may have multiple pages.
+* Static Websites do not aallow user to interaact.         * Dynamic Websites allow users to interact.